Norway: Indigenous religions

 As in other Scandinavian countries, the ancient Norse followed a form of Germanic paganism known as Norse paganism.
-By the end of the 11th century, when Norway had been Christianised, the indigenous Norse religion and practices were prohibited.
+By the end of the 11th century, when Norway had been Christianised, the indigenous Norse religion and practises were prohibited.
 Remnants of the native religion and beliefs of Norway survive today in the form of names, referential names of cities and locations, the days of the week, and everyday language.
-Modern interest in the old ways has led to a revival of pagan religious practices in the form of Åsatru.
+Modern interest in the old ways has led to a revival of pagan religious practises in the form of Åsatru.
 The Norwegian Åsatrufellesskapet Bifrost formed in 1996; in 2011, the fellowship had about 300 members.
 Foreningen Forn Sed was formed in 1999 and has been recognised by the Norwegian government.

 The Sámi minority retained their shamanistic religion well into the 18th century, when most converted to Christianity under the influence of Dano-Norwegian Lutheran missionaries.
 Today there is a renewed appreciation for the Sámi traditional way of life, which has led to a revival of Noaidevuohta.
 Some Norwegian and Sámi celebrities are reported to visit shamans for guidance.